 The 20m site depth is eaten up by the 1.5m front yard setbacks.
 Deepen the allowable building depth in this clause to 21.5m to account for this loss of floor area from the front of the plot.

-If seeking to make changes to a specific site or sites, please provide the address or identify the area 14.6.2.3.a
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

 Change side and front setbacks to 0m.